Interstate 4: History

-The entire Interstate Highway was completed by the late 1960s; however, the western terminus was truncated to Malfunction Junction in 1971 when I-75 was extended over the Howard Frankland Bridge.
+The entire Interstate Highway was completed in 1965; however, the western terminus was truncated to Malfunction Junction in 1971 when I-75 was extended over the Howard Frankland Bridge.
 Eventually, that stretch was again redesignated to become part of I-275.

 In maps and atlases dating to the 1950s, 1960s, and 1970s, the Tampa–St. Petersburg section of I-4/I-275 was marked as the Tampa Expressway.
 The Orlando segment was marked as the Orlando Expressway.
 Both names have since faded from maps.

 Although many post-1970 interchanges along I-4 were constructed before the recent widening projects, they were designed with I-4 expansion in mind.
-In other words, there is enough room available to widen I-4 to up to 10 lanes without extensively modifying the interchanges.
 Some of these interchanges include the I-75 turbine (constructed in the 1980s) and several interchanges serving the Walt Disney World Resort (constructed in the late 1980s and early 1990s).

 In 2002, I-4, along with most of Florida's Interstates, switched over from a sequential exit numbering system to a mileage-based exit numbering system.

 A section of I-4 between Daytona Beach and Orlando, called the "dead zone", is rumored to be haunted.
 In 2010, the East Central Florida Regional Planning Council (ECFRPC), using geographic information system technology, performed an analysis to determine if this identified zone had an increased fatality rate related to crashes.
-The analysis, which compared this section of I-4 to several other dangerous I-4 sections, found that, while the dead zone area did not have the highest accident or fatality rate, it did identify that the percentage of fatality to accident was significantly higher in this location.
+The analysis, which compared this section of I-4 to several other dangerous I-4 sections, found that, while the dead zone area did not have the highest accident or fatality rate, it did identify that the fatality rate per crash was significantly higher in this location.
 Multiple hurricanes, including three category 4 hurricanes (Donna, Charley, and Ian) have also passed over that area.